Dental Hygiene

 Why You Should Choose Manor

-You will receive technical training at Manor’s state-of-the-art Dental Health Center and at other dental facilities affiliated with the college.
-Small class sizes ensure you will receive personalized education and individual attention from faculty.
-The Dental Hygiene program curriculum promotes a wide breadth of learning and facilitates the student’s personal and professional development.
+Manor College Dental Hygiene students train at Manor’s state-of-the-art Dental Health Center and at other dental facilities affiliated with the college.
+The program is accredited by the American Dental Association commission on Dental Accreditation.
+Small class sizes in the program ensure you will receive personalized education and individual attention from faculty.

 Bloodborne Infectious Disease Policies